Congress returns to a full plate of deadlines and presidential directives

 (WASHINGTON) — After an unusually eventful summer recess, Congress is returning to work this week with a long to-do list driven by fiscal year deadlines, natural disasters and presidential directives.

-Here’s a look at what the House and the Senate will tackle starting on Tuesday:
+Here’s a look at what the House and the Senate will tackle starting today:

 Creeping deadlines to keep the government functioning